 Microsoft Smart Network Data Services (SNDS)

-Microsoft Smart Network Data Services (SNDS) is a program Microsoft offers to senders.
+Microsoft Smart Network Data Services (SNDS) is a program Microsoft offers to senders which can help you troubleshoot delivery problems.
 SNDS provides data based on actual email sent to Outlook.com subscribers.
 The metrics include:

 - Spam complaints